nightblade9/RapidWeb/README.md

 Note that we currently use SQLite, to simplify deployment.
 The DB file persists even when you update the image, as long as you run it in the same container.

+# License & Legal Disclaimer

+This software is provided *"as is"* without any warranties.
+By using this software, you agree to the terms outlined in [LICENSE](./LICENSE).